AlfredBr/Excel-Blazor-Web-AddIn/README.md

 This builds on the base Blazor WebAssembly "Weather Forecast" project that is created by the default template.
 I added some ideas that I found from around the internet and it works pretty well!

-You can run this project both as a standard webpage in a browser and you can load the *manifest.xml* file into Microsoft Excel and run it in a TaskPane.
+You can run this project:
+- as a standard webpage in a browser
+- in an Excel TaskPane after you load the *manifest.xml* file into Microsoft Excel

-(To do this, you'll have to setup the */manifest* folder as a share on your machine and then use the Excel Trust Center to trust that add in folder.
+Important: To load the manifest.xml file, you'll have to setup the */manifest* folder as a share on your machine and then use the ```Excel Trust Center``` to add that shared folder name to the ```Trusted Catalogs Table```.

-You have to do this step - it won't side-load in Visual Studio like the default template does.)
+*You have to do this step - it won't side-load in Visual Studio like the default template does.*